 When is Filing Chapter 13 more advantageous than Chapter 7?

 Let’s say you do qualify for Chapter 7.
 How do you know which bankruptcy protection is the best choice for your particular debt situation?
-There may be some circumstances in which debt is best managed through filing Chapter 13.
-If you have debt such as a tax obligation, outstanding child support, or other non-dischargeable debt, the Chapter 13 repayment plan may allow you to pay the debt over several years.
+Keep in mind, there may be some circumstances in which debt is best managed through filing Chapter 13.
+Therefore, if you have debt such as a tax obligation, outstanding child support, or other non-dischargeable debt, the Chapter 13 repayment plan may allow you to pay the debt over several years.

 In order to keep a car or a home, a Chapter 13 bankruptcy allows you to make up missed payments over an agreed period of time.
 Also, Chapter 13 bankruptcy protection gives a debtor extended time to repay debts.
-After a Chapter 13 is filed, an automatic stay is put into place, which means all debt collection actions by creditors must stop.
-A creditor, once a bankruptcy is filed, may not garnish wages, foreclose, repossess, proceed with a lawsuit, or demand funds from your bank account.
-This order grants the opportunity to create the extra time needed to pay back debt.
+Thus, after a Chapter 13 is filed, an automatic stay is put into place, which means all debt collection actions by creditors must stop.
+Additionally, a creditor, once a bankruptcy is filed, may not garnish wages, foreclose, repossess, proceed with a lawsuit, or demand funds from your bank account.
+Therefore, this order grants the opportunity to create the extra time needed to pay back debt.